vasanthbala/hackathon/metad/README.md

 ## How to run this Web Server

-SSH into the kubernetes-master.
-Do a git clone to get the hackathon GitHub directory locally.
-The sources for the web server are under ./hackathon/metad.

 Follow [these instructions](https://github.com/google/cluster-insight) to install and run the Cluster Insight context graph collector for Kubernetes.
-We will store this context metadata in the metadata store, and allow Big Query queries against it.
+We will store this context metadata in the metadata store, and allow BigQuery queries against it.

-Edit the definition of PROJECT_NUMBER at the top of hackathon/metad/metadata-service.py to refer to the project you want to monitor.
-This version is hardwired to provide a metadata storage service for one project only.
-Also check if the CLUSTER_INSIGHT_URL works when you call it locally on the kubernetes-master using curl.

-From the hackathon/metad directory type ```python metadata-service.py```.
-If you get a permissions error, you need to download a client-secrets.json file from the project you are monitoring, then set the env variable GOOGLE_APPLICATION_CREDENTIALS to the path of the client-secrets.json file.

-By default the web server listens to port 5000 on the kubernetes-master host.
-To access this from outside the cluster, you must create a firewall rule in your project to allow external tcp access to port 5000.
+Build and upload a Docker image by executing the following commands in the `metad` directory.
+Replace `PROJECT` with the ID of the project that you want to instrument.

+    docker build -t gcr.io/PROJECT/metad .
+    gcloud docker push gcr.io/PROJECT/metad

+There are two instances of the project ID in the file `metad-controller.yaml`.
+Update both to refer to your own project, and then create the `metad` replication controller and service as follows:

+    kubectl create -f metad-controller.yaml
+    kubectl create -f metad-service.yaml

+Run the following command, and look for the value of `LoadBalancer Ingress`:

+    kubectl describe service metad

-From a browser type: <External IP addr of kubernetes-master>:5000/ and you will get a help message.
-Try the endpoints /resources and /context.
+Calling that IP address `LBIP`, visit `http://LBIP:5000/` in your browser and confirm that you get a help message.

+To load all of the resource metadata for your project into BigQuery, first execute the following command to create the required BigQuery database:

+    bq mk meta

+Then visit `http://LBIP:5000/reset` to create the BigQuery table `meta.resources`, followed by `http://LBIP:5000/update` to fill it.

+Now try the endpoints `http://LBIP:5000/resources` and `http://LBIP:5000/context`.